onurakpolat/onurakpolat.github.io/_drafts/2014-10-14-insights-with-lean-analytics.md

 I created two curated lists on github, one for [bigdata technologies](https://github.com/onurakpolat/awesome-bigdata) and building your own infrastructure and another one for third-party [analytics tools](https://github.com/onurakpolat/awesome-analytics).

+PLACEHOLDER REPLACE IMAGE WITH TABLE OR TWO TABLES FOR MOST COMMON TOOLS ETC.

 ![Awesome bigdata](/assets/posts/2014-10-14-insights-with-lean-analytics/awesome-bigdata.png)

 ## Defining a lean process